 • Xylitol — Artificial sweetener in gum, peanut butter, and baked goods.
 Causes severe hypoglycemia and liver failure within 30 minutes.

 • Onions & Garlic — All forms, including cooked and powdered.
-Cause hemolytic anemia — the red blood cells rupture.
+Cause hemolytic anemia — red blood cells rupture.

 🚨 Emergency: If ingestion is suspected, call ASPCA Poison Control: 888-426-4435 immediately.
 Don’t wait for symptoms.